Compensation for Board of Directors and Audit & Supervisory Board Members [CGC Principle 3.1(iii)]

 (a) Ratio of compensation composition

-The ratio of compensation composition of Outside Directors and Audit & Supervisory Board Members is as follows:
+The compensation for Outside Directors and Audit & Supervisory Board is fixed compensation only as described in below (b).

 (b) Composition

-With an emphasis on further strengthening the independence of Outside Directors and Audit & Supervisory Board Members from management, the compensation of Outside Directors and Audit & Supervisory Board Members consists only of fixed compensation.
+• With an emphasis on further strengthening the independence of Outside Directors and Audit & Supervisory Board Members from management, the compensation of Outside Directors and Audit & Supervisory Board Members consists only of fixed compensation.
 Performance-based compensation (bonuses and stock-based compensation) will not be paid to Outside Directors and Audit & Supervisory Board Members.
-Compensation will be paid monthly during the term of office.

 4. Compensation Governance